Teaching Assistant CV Template (Text Format)

 Here’s a good example of how to add numbers to your experience section:

-Not only does this lend credibility to the candidate’s statement, it also demonstrates that they keep track of their students’ academic growth.
+This not only lends credibility to the candidate’s statement but also demonstrates that they keep track of their students’ academic growth.

 Consult additional resources

-Teaching Assistant job outlook in 2024 — things to know
+Teaching Assistant job outlook for 2026 — things to know

-According to the Office for National Statistics (ONS), teaching assistants in the UK earn an average annual salary of £15,122.
+According to the UK Earnings Explorer provided by the Office for National Statistics (ONS), teaching assistants in the UK earn an average annual salary of £15,122.

 Additionally, there are similar pay levels for both men and women in this type of role.